krisha0806/email_verification/README.md

 ✅ Implement a CRON job to send GitHub timeline updates every 5 minutes.

 ✅ Implement an unsubscribe feature where users can opt out via email verification.

-✅ Implement an unsubscribe feature where users can opt out via email verification.

 ✅ Implement `unsubscribe.php` to handle email unsubscription.